 In other words, when surgery scars heal, the residual arm scar is less of a worry than constantly feeling self-conscious about ‘bingo wings’ or sagging arm skin or folds of skin around the belly, thighs, breast, hips or upper back.

-Silicone Strips and Scars: Investing in your scar
+Silicone Strips and Scars: Investing in your scar result

 Do Silicone Strips really work to help heal scars?